Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/api-specification/botAPISpec.md

 | `channelId`       | string   | The ID of the channel where the reprompt message will be sent.        |
 | `originalMessage` | Object   | The original message that triggered the reprompt.                     |

-##### Returns:

-- No direct return value.

-##### Notes:

-- Sets up a reprompt by creating a unique identifier and setting a timeout.
-- Sends a reprompt message to the user in the specified channel with the original prompt.
-- Deletes the reprompt message after the specified reprompt duration.

 ## promptUtils Methods